Hiyabye/Elevator/README.md

 It can be installed on operating systems which supports Visual Studio Code.
 [How to install](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository)

+You can either compile the code yourself or use "make" - see the [Makefile](Makefile) for details.

 <!-- This section is about orders to contribute -->
 ### Contributing
 Please help.